reusable-ui/reusable-ui-monorepo/features/animation-feature/README.md

 #### 🧠 Resolution Logic

-The final animations (`animation`) is composed of:
+The final animations (`animation`) value is composed of:

 1. Custom animations (if provided)
-2. Registered animation variables from registered state packages
+2. Registered animation variables from independent state packages

 All registered variables are internally pre-reset with `none` to prevent inheritance and ensuring the final `animation` property remains valid—even when no animations are active.